 The University of Houston does not discriminate in employment on the basis of national origin.
 However, all employment offers to foreign nationals must be conditional upon the employee's eligibility to work in the United States.
-Under no circumstances may an employee of University of Houston knowingly employ, or contract employment with, an unauthorized alien.
+Under no circumstances may an employee of the University of Houston knowingly employ, or contract employment with, an unauthorized noncitizen.

 Common Visa Types at UH: